php-fig/fig-standards/proposed/http-middleware/middleware-meta.md

 [DispatchableInterface]: https://github.com/zendframework/zend-stdlib/blob/980ce463c29c1a66c33e0eb67961bba895d0e19e/src/DispatchableInterface.php

-We chose to allow a forwards-compatible approach for such classes to repurpose themselves as middleware, and, as such, needed to choose a name not in common usage.
+We chose to allow a forwards-compatible approach for such classes to repurpose themselves as middleware (or middleware compatible with this specification), and, as such, needed to choose a name not in common usage.
 As such, we chose `process`, to indicate _processing_ a request.

 #### Why is a server request required?